-Captures the emotion (or lack of) behind the sleazy music industry to the point of PERFECTION.
+Captures the emotion (or lack thereof) behind the sleazy music industry to the point of perfection.

-When they talk about Mary, they even introduce her by last name, and call her by her first name later in the song.
+When they talk about Mary, they even introduce her by her last name and call her by her first name later in the song.
 That's how blunt we're talking.

 No sugarcoating.
 No censoring.
 Just stating their thoughts.

-This song is one I have heard over forty times, and it is more powerful with every listen.
+This song is one I have heard over forty times, and it becomes more powerful with every listen.
 It should be in the top 5.

-Not only is this song just so perfect, I also had an over protective mom.
-Makes me smile reading the lyrics.
+Not only is this song just so perfect, but I also had an overprotective mom.
+Reading the lyrics makes me smile.

 17th?
 This song should be in the Top 10!
 It's got a beautiful folky tune, great lyrics, and an excellent guitar solo.

 Catchy, kickass, and just plain fun to listen to.
-The guitar rocks, the beat rocks, and especially the vocals coming Waters.
-I always liked his voice.
-It is rather unique.
+The guitar rocks, the beat rocks, and especially the vocals from Waters.
+I've always liked his voice.
+It's rather unique.

-My second favorite Pink Floyd song, but I voted for it because Comfortably Numb is already No. 1. great song, love the guitar's sound.
+My second favorite Pink Floyd song, but I voted for it because Comfortably Numb is already No. 1.
+Great song.
+Love the guitar sound.

-I love other Pink Floyd songs but this is my current favourite.
-It is very uplifting and I love every bit of it!
+I love other Pink Floyd songs, but this is my current favorite.
+It is very uplifting, and I love every bit of it.

-Most underrated song of Pink Floyd.
-Along with Brain Damage these are the songs that define Pink Floyd
+This is the most underrated song of Pink Floyd.
+Along with Brain Damage, these are the songs that define Pink Floyd.

 This is the perfect song to listen to at the end of a trip or hike.

-Why 20th.
-Why not 1st.
+Why 20th?
+Why not 1st?
 This never gets boring.
-Doctor Who noises and terminator threatening to kill you, Pink Floyd knew of the film before it was created!
+With Doctor Who noises and the Terminator threatening to kill you, Pink Floyd knew of the film before it was created!

 Picking one Pink Floyd song as their best might just be the hardest thing I've had to do.
-By far one of the best bands and one of my favorites.
-There's just so many amazing songs to choose from but I think Young Lust has my favorite of the many amazing solos this band has created
+By far, this is one of the best bands and one of my favorites.
+There are just so many amazing songs to choose from, but I think Young Lust has my favorite of the many amazing solos this band has created.

 This goes hard as hell by Pink Floyd standards.

 Honestly, this is the best part of Shine On You Crazy Diamond.
-Much more exciting and interesting than the first parts.
+It's much more exciting and interesting than the first parts.

 The guitar solo in this song sounds like the guitar is screaming.
 It's amazing work.

-First its calm, but then with its strong beginning and its lyrics males you realize this is no normal music.
+First, it's calm, but then with its strong beginning and lyrics, you realize this is no ordinary music.
 This is the most epic type of music ever created.
-Besides it's so good it is repeated twice in The Wall.
-Just plain awesome
+Besides, it's so good that it is repeated twice in The Wall.
+Just plain awesome.